kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 To simplify the first version, we only attempt this optimization for pods that have a single pod of this type on a node, and we exclude pods that use complex constraints like PodTopologySpread and PodAffinity / AntiAffinity.
-We also have tight eviction rules on the cache (O(seconds)) to ensure it doesn't get stale.
+We also have tight invalidation rules on the cache (O(seconds)) to ensure it doesn't get stale.
 To tell if two pods are the "same" we introduce a signature API to plugins.

 ## Motivation